rafael-santiago/tulip/doc/CODESTYLE.md

 ``Free`` anything that you ``Alloc``.

 Do not be afraid of pointers.
-This is an ``C`` project.
+This is about ``C``.
 If you are afraid of pointers because someone told you that they are evil, take in consideration that undefined references inside someones mind about how to properly use pointers can be the real problem.